• Skip to primary navigation

 Add in garlic and ground beef and cook, stirring and breaking up the meat as it cooks, until the meat is cooked through (5-7 minutes.)
 Drain the grease from the meat.

-Browning ground beef in a dutch oven.
+Ground beef browning in a dutch oven.

 Add Remaining Ingredients